jamolnng/lder.dev/_posts/2022-06-13-100-Days-of-Homelab-Day-3.md

     B --> H[Roommate's PC]

 ```
+> If this isn't rendering right it's because there has been an ongoing issue with Mermaid.JS
+{: .prompt-info }

 Initially, I had all of these devices on the same network, which for a home network is acceptable but not great.
 So I finally decided to logically separate my network via VLANs.